scolomar/docker/AWS/install/docker/README.md

 * https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-getting-started-enable-ssh-connections.html
 * https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-install-plugin.html#install-plugin-linux

-The following script will create the infrastructure in AWS.
+The following script will create the cluster in AWS.
+You can choose between Kubernetes and Swarm as the orchestrator of your cluster.

 You need to run the following commands from a terminal in a Cloud9 environment with enough privileges.
 You may also configure the variables so as to customize the setup:

 ```BASH